saferpay/jsonapi/texts/06_ErrorHandling_CommonErrors.md

 </pre>

 <hr />
-+ **TRANSACTION_IN_WRONG_STATE**: This means, that there are steps in the transaction flow you have to execute, before the currently executed one, for example missing a redirect, or initializing and then authorizing the transaction, without providing the necessary means of payment.
-Please see our <a href="https://saferpay.github.io/sndbx/index.html">Integration Guide</a> for more information about the available flows.
+<p><strong>TRANSACTION_IN_WRONG_STATE:</strong> This means, that there are steps in the transaction flow you have to execute, before the currently executed one, for example missing a redirect, or initializing and then authorizing the transaction, without providing the necessary means of payment.
+Please see our <a href="https://saferpay.github.io/sndbx/index.html">Integration Guide</a> for more information about the available flows.</p>

 <p>Example:</p>
 <pre class="prettyprint">
 {